ProfessorNavigator/communist/README.md

 ### View

  There is  ../share/Communist/mainWindow.css file.
 You can customize program's view by changing css properties inside it (see source code and [https://docs.gtk.org/gtk4/css-properties.html]() for more details).
+Put your own image to ../share/Communist/background.jpeg if you want to change background of main window (image must be in jpeg).

 ## Plans